 Accessibility at Baddesley Clinton

-The National Trust has a variety of ways individuals with specialist requirements can access places free or at discounted admission rates.
+The National Trust has a variety of ways people can access our places through membership, day tickets or volunteering for example, as well as providing Essential Companion/Carer passes and Linked Access group visits.
 You can find out more about these cards on our Access for Everyone page.

 Making your visit easier